By: Elizabeth Turner

 In addition, all poster presenters (first authors) become VKC Affiliates and are eligible to compete for VKC travel awards to present at a scientific or professional conference in the next year.
 Posters presented at other scientific or professional meetings within the last year are eligible for submission.

-Out of those who choose to compete, seven winners will be chosen: one graduate and postdoctoral presenter from each of the three themes (Systems Neuroscience; Cellular & Molecular Neuroscience; and Clinical, Behavioral, Intervention Research), as well as one overall undergraduate presenter.
-These seven winners will each receive a $250 cash prize.
+Out of those who choose to compete, seven winners will be chosen: one graduate and postdoctoral presenter from each of the three themes (Systems Neuroscience; Cellular & Molecular Neuroscience; and Clinical, Behavioral, Intervention Research).
+These six winners will each be eligible for a $500 Warren Lambert Travel Award.
 Also, the six graduate and postdoctoral winners will each be asked to contribute a 5-minute Data Blitz during the Science Day program.
 All graduate and postdoctoral presenters entering the competiton must be willing to participate in the Data Blitz portion of the Science Day program.
+There will also be one overall undergraduate presenter, who will have the option of a $500 Warren Lambert Travel Award or a $250 cash prize.

 Register to attend